Spruik/Libre-Downtime-Sunburst-Chart-Panel/README.md

 # Downtime Sunburst Chart

-> Libre Panel for Sunburt Chart Downtime Analysis
+> Libre Panel for Sunburst Chart Downtime Analysis

 This chart visualizes the part-to-whole of downtime categories and reasons frequency.
 Mouseover gives users additional information as to the downtime duration.
 This panel plugin is part of [Libre](https://github.com/Spruik/Libre).